Creating a sustainable home takes time. I know everything takes time, but there’s a lot of learning and, at times, there’s saving up to happen.

 Purchases

 And finally – purchases.
-I’ve covered some of this before, but we are trying to shop local and small a decent amount.
+I’ve covered some of this before, but we are trying to shop locally and small a decent amount.
+No matter where we shop, however, we’re trying to buy more intelligently and mindfully for everything (looking at long term use, durability, and actual need).

-I’ve been hitting up our farmers market almost every week buying all the eggs and produce we need in the summer and most of what we need in the winter!
+I’ve been hitting up our farmers market regularly, buying all the eggs and produce we need in the summer and some of what we need in the winter!
+I’m not here to say we’re perfect and I often go through phases of dependability on this front.

-I also frequent my refill store for home goods and try to shop a combination of local markets and local groceries (like Raley’s).
+I also frequent my refill store for home goods and try to shop a combination of local markets and local groceries.
 Learn how to shop bulk bins and refill stores!

 Cleaner Products